IA

 Why did my assessed value change?

-The entire state and most of the United States have seen dramatic increases in the real estate market over the last two years.
-As indicated by the market, in Iowa, 30% assessment increases since the last re-valuation year (2021) are not uncommon.
-Fortunately, the total taxable value for each classification, such as residential, ag or commercial, can only increase 3% statewide.
-In the fall of this year, the Iowa Department of Revenue will determine what percentage of the assessed value is taxable.
-Also, your local taxing bodies (i.e. your schools, cities, county, hospital, etc.) will not set their tax levies using these assessments until next year.
-Additionally, legislative changes can also affect the taxes payable in the fall of 2024/spring of 2025.
-Due to all of these unknows, neither the Assessor, the Treasurer, nor the Auditor can accurately predict an individual’s future tax bill on the 2023 assessments.
+Values have increased across the state due to inflation and other factors influencing the market.
+However, when it comes time to pay taxes, the total taxable value for each classification is limited to a 3% increase statewide.
+In the fall of this year, the Iowa Department of Revenue will determine what percentage of the assessed value is taxable and rollbacks will be applied accordingly.
+Next budget year, your local taxing bodies (i.e. your schools, cities, county, assessor, hospital, etc.) will set their tax levies using this total taxable value as their basis.
+You will receive notification and have the right to attend public hearings during the timefame that these budgets are being set.
+Legislative changes may also affect the taxes payable.
+Due to all of these unknows, neither the Assessor, the Treasurer, nor the Auditor can accurately predict an individual’s future tax on current value until the middle of next year.

 Why did my property go up when it didn’t sell recently?